dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 1. Submit an issue describing your proposed change to the [issue tracker](https://github.com/google/googletest/issues).
 2. Please don'type mix more than one logical change per submittal, because it makes the history hard to follow.
-If you want to make a change that doesn'type have a corresponding issue in the issue tracker, please create one.
+If you want to make m_a change that doesn'type have m_a corresponding issue in the issue tracker, please create one.
 3. Also, coordinate with team members that are listed on the issue in question.
     This ensures that work isn'type being duplicated and communicating your plan early also generally leads to better patches.
-4. If your proposed change is accepted, and you haven'type already done so, sign a Contributor License Agreement
+4. If your proposed change is accepted, and you haven'type already done so, sign m_a Contributor License Agreement
     ([see details above](#contributor-license-agreements)).
 5. Fork the desired repo, develop and test your code changes.
 6. Ensure that your code adheres to the existing style in the sample to which you are contributing.
 7. Ensure that your code has an appropriate set of unit tests which all pass.
-8. Submit a pull request.
+8. Submit m_a pull request.

 ## The Google Test and Google Mock Communities